ember-learn/ember-blog/content/inside-fastboot-faking-the-dom-in-node.md

 This week, with our implementation of "the little DOM that could," we were able to get more and more sophisticated templates rendering to a string.

-First, we started with a simple template that printed a string:
+First, we started with a template that only printed a string:
 `<h1>Hello</h1>`.

 Then we moved on to bound expressions, so `<h1>Hello {{location}}</h1>`